 Faster release cycles are one of the major advantages of microservices architectures.
 But without a good CI/CD process, you won't achieve the agility that microservices promise.
 This article describes the challenges and recommends some approaches to the problem.

-When we talk about CI/CD, we are really talking about several related processes: Continuous integration, continuous delivery, and continuous deployment.
+When we talk about CI/CD, we're really talking about several related processes: Continuous integration, continuous delivery, and continuous deployment.

-Continuous integration means that code changes are frequently merged into the main branch, using automated build and test processes to ensure that code in the main branch is always production-quality.
+Continuous integration.
+Code changes are frequently merged into the main branch.
+Automated build and test processes ensure that code in the main branch is always production-quality.

-Continuous delivery means that code changes that pass the CI process are automatically published to a production-like environment.
+Continuous delivery.
+Any code changes that pass the CI process are automatically published to a production-like environment.
 Deployment into the live production environment may require manual approval, but is otherwise automated.
 The goal is that your code should always be ready to deploy into production.

-Continuous deployment means that code changes that pass the CI/CD process are automatically deployed into production.
+Continuous deployment.
+Code changes that pass the previous two steps are automatically deployed into production.

 Many small independent code bases.
 Each team is responsible for building its own service, with its own build pipeline.
 In some organizations, teams may use separate code repositories.
-This could lead to a situation where the knowledge of how to build the system is spread across teams, and nobody in the organization knows how to deploy the entire application.
+Separate repositories can lead to a situation where the knowledge of how to build the system is spread across teams, and nobody in the organization knows how to deploy the entire application.
 For example, what happens in a disaster recovery scenario, if you need to quickly deploy to a new cluster?